 Walgreens champions the health and wellbeing of every community in America, playing a critical role in providing patients and customers access to the care, products and services they need.
 This is even more important as we work around the clock to support the COVID-19 pandemic.

 We are closely monitoring this situation and will adjust our business operations and policies based on all federal, state and local health advisories.
 We are also in close communication with the Centers for Disease Control and Prevention (CDC), as well as other health organizations.
-In most if not all of these cases, the state or local government continues to ask essential retailers like Walgreens to remain open at this time.
-As this situation evolves, we are actively reviewing our policies, procedures and operations to promote the safety and wellbeing of our team members and customers.

 Why aren’t you providing your employees with gloves?